le-harivansh/nestradamus/README.md

 #### Testing services

-CRUD services that make heavy use of the database should use [MongooseMemoryServer](https://github.com/nodkz/mongodb-memory-server) - because it makes the tests more expressive, and easier to integrate, than mocks.
+CRUD services that make heavy use of the database should use [MongooseMemoryServer](https://github.com/nodkz/mongodb-memory-server) - because it makes the tests more expressive, and easier to integrate than mocks.

 ### E2E tests

-E2E tests are stored in `.test.ts` files next to the files under test.
+E2E tests are stored in `.test.ts` files in the `test` directory found at the root of the project.

 To run the E2E tests, do the following: